vrishinvv/PetrichorInterpreter/README.md

 1. Expanding numbers to hold more than just an integer
 2. Key Words will be allowed to be given in small-letter as well

-### Later Updates:
-1. A good clean WebUI, to test Petrichor in action

 ### DrawBacks:
 1. Error finding tool, is'nt as finished and complete as one we see in modern